(ok″si-jĕn-āt′ŏr) A device for mechanically oxygenating blood, e.g., during thoracic or open-heart surgery.

 (ok′si-jĕn-rĕ-dŭk shŏn) A test of a patient's ability to oxygenate safely without supplemental oxygen.
 The fractional concentration of inspired oxygen.
 (FiO2) is decreased in 2% increments while the patient's heart rate, oxygen saturation, and respiratory rates are monitored.
 A patient, e.g., a neonate, passes the test when the monitored parameters remain stable even after the FiO2 = 21% (ambient air, atmospheric oxygenation).

 ABBR: SaO2.
 The percent of arterial hemoglobin saturated with oxygen.
 SaO2 can be monitored noninvasively with a pulse oximeter.
 It is normally higher than 96%.
 SYN: oxyhemoglobin saturation.

 The administration of oxygen at higher levels than are normally found in the atmosphere to patients needing enhanced tissue oxygen uptake.
 Oxygen can be administered via nasal cannulae, Venturi masks, nonrebreathing masks, continuous positive-pressure ventilation devices, endotracheal tubes, or in airtight or hyperbaric chambers, depending on the needs of the patient.
 Each of these modes of therapy has its own benefits and limitations.
-Nasal cannulae facilitate speaking and eating but can deliver oxygen in concentrations only up to 40%.
-Venturi masks can deliver more ...
+Nasal cannulae facilitate speaking and eating but can ...